 As expected, Masasa Beach was crowded as we visited on the peak of summer.
 It was only in the morning after our island hopping tour that the crowd in Masasa Beach died down a little and we were able to take better photos of it.
 I would consider going here again, but perhaps during its off-peak months.

-Travel Guide to Masasa Beach (Batangas)
+About Masasa Beach (Batangas)

 Masasa Beach is an affordable beach getaway in Tingloy, Batangas.
 It’s ideal for barkadas and even families.